allen-tran/whistle/README.md

 ## Commands 🎮
 - `/nick <name>`: give yourself a nickname, else stay anonymous
-- `/join <name>`: join a room. if the room does not exist, it will bhe creted for you.
+- `/join <name>`: join a room. if the room does not exist, it will be created for you
 - `/rooms`: show list of availible rooms
 - `/msg <message>`: broadcast message to everyone in room
 - `/quit`: disconnects from chat server